We’ve been doing the bubble cam for over 20 years now, and it has gone through quite the history of “how it works” revisions.

 The bubble cam is born…

 The Bubble Cam was Andie’s idea.
-She has always enjoyed bubbles as a kid and as an adult.
+She has always enjoyed bubbles, both as a kid and as an adult.
 It seems we’ve always had bubble toys around.
-Halloween 2000 Andie purchased a high-volume bubble machine to blow bubbles when the kids came to the door.
-She started out by letting it run continuously but the machine would run out of bubble juice in less than 30 minutes.
+Halloween 2000: Andie purchased a high-volume bubble machine to blow bubbles when the kids came to the door.
+She started out by letting it run continuously, but the machine would run out of bubble juice in less than 30 minutes.
 Mike rigged up a remote control to turn the bubbles on and off from the front porch.
 The visiting kids loved it.
 Andie said, “it’s a shame people can’t turn on the bubble machine from the internet.”
 That was the idea that set Mike into “tinker mode.”

 Originally, in 2001, we used streaming camera software on a Windows 98 PC running Windows web server software.
-A cabled camera was connected to the machine via a video to USB adapter.
+A cabled camera was connected to the machine via a video-to-USB adapter.
 When you pressed the “bubbles” button, the webserver triggered a custom Windows program Mike wrote to talk to a “Smarthome” Powerlink computer interface.
-This interface used old X-10 technology for wall power adapters similar to today’s Alexa / WeMo / Samsung SmartThings / TP-Link power adapters.
-Unlike these newer devices which communicate over WiFi, the older technology used the power lines in your house to transmit “on”, and “off” signals and were far from reliable.
+This interface used old X-10 technology for wall power adapters similar to today’s Alexa, WeMo, Samsung SmartThings, or TP-Link power adapters.
+Unlike these newer devices, which communicate over WiFi, the older technology used the power lines in your house to transmit “on” and “off” signals and was far from reliable.

 For the first several months, the bubble cam sat on a table on our patio.
 However, we later moved it to a custom-built “bubble hut” elsewhere in the yard so we could reclaim our patio and enjoy outdoor dining without being blasted by bubbles.

 The camera was quickly upgraded to a D-Link DCS-1000 Ethernet camera.
-This camera contains its own web server responsible for serving up the video stream.
+This camera has its own web server responsible for serving up the video stream.
 The camera was plugged directly into our computer network hub through an Ethernet cable with lightning protection on both ends.
-These cameras would last around three years so we did pretty well with these until they stopped making them and we could no longer find cost-effective replacements.
+These cameras would last around three years, so we did pretty well with them until they stopped making them and we could no longer find cost-effective replacements.